mumbleskates/bilrost/README.md

   value that will represent it in the encoding.
 * [`Oneof`](#oneof-fields): This is a trait and derive macro for enumerations representing mutually exclusive fields within a message struct.
-Each variant must have one field, and each variant must have a unique field tag assigned to it, *both* within the oneof and within the message of which it is a part.
+Each variant will be represented by one field, and each variant must have a unique field tag assigned to it, *both* within the oneof and within the message of which it is a part.
+By default oneof variants may only have exactly one field, which will be encoded to represent the oneof when it is present.
+Variants that have zero fields or more than one field can also be represented by encoding the variant as a sub-message (see the [example section](
+  #variants-with-multiple-fields) and the [documentation](
+  #embedding-messages-in-oneofs) about the "message" attribute).

+  Types with
-  Types with `Oneof` derived do not have `bilrost` APIs useful to library users except when they are included in a `Message` struct (or [have `Message` derived themselves](#deriving-message-for-enums)).
+  `Oneof` derived do not have `bilrost` APIs useful to library users except when they are included in a `Message` struct (or [have `Message` derived themselves](#deriving-message-for-enums)).

 And then there are the five traits for the different [message encoding and decoding](#encoding-and-decoding-messages) capabilities: